As Ithers See Us

 That said, I’m keen to write more, on a broader range of subjects.
 Let me know if you’re interested in that.

 As I’ve explained in posts here and elsewhere, I’m a member of the Labour Party (still, though no longer active in any way).
-I voted Yes in 2014 to independence for Scotland, but not with any great conviction.
+I voted Yes in 2014 to independence for Scotland, but not with any great conviction or enthusiasm.
 My instincts are more “Devo Max” than outright separatism for its own sake.

 From the perspective of the 1980s onwards, I had been hoping (expecting) that the governance of the European Union would evolve such that the subsidiary nations and regions would achieve new prominence, even to the extent that multi-nation states such as the UK (and Belgium, Spain and others) would dissolve because the additional layer they represented simply wasn’t required any more.
 Yes, I was in favour of a European federal super state.